-Adding more Alpha Arias to your system is fast and straightforward.
-Simply add new modules to the bin, and re-run the MCB Configuration program to establish communication with the new unit.
-See the MAESTRO User's Manual for instructions.
+Remember that you must re-run the MCB Configuration program each time you add new MCAs to your system in order to establish communication with them.
+See the MAESTRO or Alpha-Vision User's Manual for instructions.

-2.3.
+2.4.
 Install the Detector

-The ULTRA-AS series detectors normally used in the Alpha Aria have a thin (500-Å) contact that is ion-implanted into the silicon surface.
+The ULTRA-AS series detectors normally used in Alpha chambers have a thin (500 Å) contact which is ion-implanted into the silicon surface.
 The contact is thus more rugged than that formed by an evaporated gold layer.
 If the silicon surface is scratched, however, the detector will be damaged.
 Therefore, take reasonable precautions when handling these detectors.